palcu/gov.palcu.ro/_posts/2016-05-03-publishing-the-list-of-creditors-of-the-romanian-government.markdown

 # Day 2

 07:30 - Woke up to update the CSVs because a column in them was wrong.
 I hate mornings like these.

+# Day 6

+17:00 - I learn that a new dataset will be published tomorrow.

+# Day 7

+11:00 - The dataset is still in works.

+18:00 - I am called at the office to publish the new dataset.

+21:00 - Still waiting for the final go.

+22:00 - The dataset is published.